 Furthermore, the Cash Accounting Scheme cannot be used for certain transactions.
 For example:

 - Transactions with payment terms longer than six months.

-- Goods which are imported from within the EU.
+- Goods that are imported from within the EU.

-- Goods which are moved outside of a customer's warehouse.
+- Goods that are moved outside of a customer's warehouse.

-- VAT invoices which have been raised in advance.
+- VAT invoices that have been raised in advance.